-We have been providing treatment for herniated discs in San Francisco for over 23 years.
+We have been providing spinal decompression therapy in San Francisco for over 13 years now.

 Spinal decompression machines are designed and built to treat neurovascular compression syndromes such as herniated and bulging discs non-surgically.
 Spinal decompression can also help conditions such as Facet Syndrome, Degenerative Disc disease, and Spinal Stenosis.

 The machine we use is the DRX9000.
 We chose this machine because of patient comfort favorable outcomes.
 We have a combination unit so we can treat both the lumbar and cervical spine.